saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/issue-tracking/jira.md

 Next: After filling in the integration-specific settings, proceed to [Common Settings](/error-reporting/workflow-integrations/common-settings) to finish configuring the integration.

+## OAuth
+Note that Backtrace can also support OAuth for users self hosting Jira.
+Please reach out to our support team at support@backtrace.io in order to begin the process for configuring OAuth.

+This will involve creating an application link in Atlassian with a Backtrace provided public key, setting up an integration similar to the description below, and finally opening a link from a Backtrace initiated process to accept Backtrace's requested access.

 ## Troubleshooting
-If you've set up a Backtrace integration with JIRA, but are not receiving any new JIRA issues from Backtrace, check on the following:
+If you've set up a Backtrace integration with Jira, but are not receiving any new Jira issues from Backtrace, check on the following:

-- Is your JIRA endpoint correct?
-Your JIRA endpoint should end in /jira/rest/api/2/  or /rest/api/2/, depending on your JIRA configuration.
+- Is your Jira endpoint correct?
+Your Jira endpoint should end in /Jira/rest/api/2/  or /rest/api/2/, depending on your Jira configuration.
 Atlassian has recently released v3 in Beta, at this time it is not currently supported.
 Be sure to use a v2 endpoint.
 - Is your project key correct?
-- Does the JIRA user associated with the e-mail you provided have permissions to create new issues within the project you specified?
+- Does the Jira user associated with the e-mail you provided have permissions to create new issues within the project you specified?
 - Are you using e-mail/password or username/password combination instead of e-mail/API Token or username/API Token?
 API Token can be obtained here.
 - Do you have any required custom fields?
-If so, you'll need to provide values for these fields within the Custom Fields section of the Backtrace JIRA workflow configuration.
+If so, you'll need to provide values for these fields within the Custom Fields section of the Backtrace Jira workflow configuration.
 - Are you using an Issue Type other than "Bug"?
-If so, make sure to specify this in the Issue Type config setting.
+If so, make sure to specify this in the Issue Type configuration setting.
 - Does your screen have fields called "labels" and "description"?
 If one of these is missing, you'll need to specify an alternative for these in the Custom Field Mapping section.